F

 If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Santa Rosa is among the most expensive in the United States.
 Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Santa Rosa falls into this category, which may not align with your goal of finding a budget-friendly living environment.

-The things you purchase regularly, like clothes, haircuts, movie tickets and gym memberships, can make a big dent in your budget and make up 33% of the cost of living index.
-Unfortunately in Santa Rosa, these items will cost you 19.9% more than what's considered the norm, making it a more expensive place to call home.
+Recurring essentials like haircuts, toothpaste, and entertainment, from movies to gym sessions, can really add up in your budget and make up 33% of the cost of living index.
+In Santa Rosa, you you will have to spend 20.4% more than average when compared to the typical prices for these items, making it a more expensive place to live.

 What Do Locals Say About the Cost of Living in Santa Rosa?